 Greek extra virgin olive oil contains more polyphenols and tocopherols which are powerful antioxidants.
 Up to 5.5mg of polyphenols in every tbsp. and up to 1.6mg of tocopherols (Vitamin E) per tbsp.
 Polyphenols are antioxidants which can reduce the risk of developing a number of health problems including coronary artery disease.
 As they appear to block the action of some enzymes linked with cancer, they have also been linked with cancer reduction.

 Q: Why is my Canadian shipment taking longer?

 A: We are sorry if you are experiencing a longer transit time to Canada.
+We consolidate our shipments to Canada a few times per month and ship out to save on shipping and customs.
 Sometimes depending on customs clearance, packages might be delayed as long as up to 2 weeks!
 If you have a longer than normal transit time, please contact us asap and we will make sure everything gets figured out accordingly!

 Have any other questions?
 Wanna say Hi?
 Send us an email!
 We will be happy to answer any of your questions or concerns!